Piece of Cake (novel): Plot summary

 Fed up with Cattermole's bullying, Stickwell flies an unauthorised sortie, strafing a Luftwaffe airfield, but his aircraft is damaged and he crash-lands in Belgium.
 The squadron rescue him but Rex cannot forgive the incident and Stickwell is transferred to another unit.
 CH3 is increasingly at odds with the other pilots over his refusal to adhere to RAF tactics.

 The German Invasion of France and Belgium (Blitzkrieg) begins on 10 May 1940.
 Hornet Squadron's tactics are soon proved dangerously inadequate, especially to the pilots flying at the rear.
-In the first days, three inexperienced pilots are killed without the rest of the squadron even seeing the German Me-109 fighters that shoot them down.
+In the first days, three inexperienced pilots are killed without the rest of the squadron even seeing the German Bf 109 fighters that shoot them down.
 Whilst escorting a bomber attack against German ground forces, 'Moke' Miller is badly wounded and later dies in hospital.
 The remaining pilots at first doubt and then despise the outmoded tactics but Rex refuses to alter them.
 A bombing raid leaves Rex badly injured by shrapnel but he conceals his wounds from the other pilots and strong painkillers leave him euphoric and overconfident.
 Recklessly ordering Hornet Squadron to attack a much larger German formation, Rex dives down to his death but another pilot orders the others not to follow, several of the pilots deliberately crowding Barton's plane, preventing him from following Rex.

 Now acting Squadron Leader, Barton tries to rally his demoralised men, including a terrified Patterson and a cynical CH3.
 But the German advance is sweeping across France and Hornet Squadron has been reduced to a mere handful of Hurricanes still intact.
 Fleeing as a refugee, Nicole gets a lift with a motorcyclist but is killed in an accidental crash.
 Mary manages to reach England as do the survivors of Hornet Squadron.

 In August, Hornet Squadron is reformed and made operational again just as the Battle of Britain enters its most intense phase.
 Of the original pilots, only eight remain: Barton, CH3, Cattermole, Patterson, Fitzgerald, Gordon, 'Mother' Cox and Irishman 'Flip' Moran.
 Amongst the replacements are Czech pilot 'Haddy' Haducek, Pole 'Zab' Zabarnowski, mild-mannered Englishman Steele-Stebbing, cocky 'Bing' MacFarlane and young 'Nim' Renouf.
 They are soon seeing heavy action as the German Luftwaffe switches from attacking Channel convoys and begins an offensive against RAF airfields in southeast England.
 Hornet Squadron is using better tactics: shooting at closer range, flying in pairs, constantly checking the sky above and behind whilst in the air.
 Gordon has become eccentric and reckless after his wife's death.
 Cattermole finds a new victim for his bullying in Steele-Stebbing.
-Cattermole orders a reluctant Renouf to destroy an unarmed German Heinkel-59 rescue plane over the Channel.
+Cattermole orders a reluctant Renouf to destroy an unarmed German Heinkel He 59 rescue plane over the Channel.
 Moran, now a flight commander, is reluctant to accept Barton's authority.